OSGeo/OSGeoLive-doc/en/overview/deegree_overview.rst

 from a transactional Web Feature Service to three-dimensional data display through a Web Terrain Service and many more!

-deegree is a solution for web- and desktop-based Geographic Information Systems (GIS) and Spatial Data Infrastructures (SDI).
+deegree is a solution for web-based
+Geographic Information Systems (GIS) and Spatial Data Infrastructures (SDI).
 It is comprised of a comprehensive yet powerful Java Application Programming Interface (API) and a powerful object-relational mapping for